Life Update: I’m tossing up whether I want to do a Masters in Translation/Interpreting.

 Filled with gusto, her fingers twitch with excitement.

 《白云堂》an ancient Chinese poems gives her the ability to steal mountains and disguise water.
-Master Shao, a traditional artists gift her gardens filled with lush greens and a wide variety of insects, fish and birds to catch.
+Master Shao, a traditional artists gift her gardens filled with lush greens and a wide varietyof insects, fish and birds to catch.
 It’s rare to find 《制乐小集》, a musical album, at the market but she buys some beansprouts instead.
 “Taipei People” accompanies her to the United States as the thief stealthily chews on modern literature.
-She tip toes around Old Master Q, a comic-book character, as he snoozes, hoping the English poems jingling about in her rug sack does not wake him.
+She tip toes around Old Master Q, a comic-book character, as he snoozes, hoping the English poems jingling about in her rug sack do not wake him.

 When Mr Cai, a famous astronomer was not paying attention to the observatory, the thief extends her crimes to the galaxies, stealing the stars and moon to illuminate her path of notoriety.

-Fang Xinzheng’s “Sleep on the Gale” led the thieving girl to search for Linda last summer among the willow trees.
+Fang Xinzheng’s “Sleep on the Gale” led the thieving girl to search for Linda’s last summer among the willow trees.
 She watches as a young man whistles out of tune and trims Whitman’s hair, grown into the grass on his grave.
 Homer began to sing blindly at some point, please don’t tell anyone else it was me who reached into the window and stole his soul.
 Aesop, previously a slave, I merely ate his flesh but skipped over the quack toad he speaks of.

-Sha Linjie hunted in the fields, but he could never catch these precious treasures I have.
+Sha Linjie hunted in the fields, but he could never capture half these precious treasures I have.
 I justified it all too, why Hemingway, if I didn’t kill him now, he will kill himself in the future anyway.
-Picasso’s circus, Gauguin’s black girl, Cézanne’s apple, Van Gogh’s sunflower, all were consumed by me on the grass for a well-balanced breakfast.
+Picasso’s circus, Gauguin’s girl, Cézanne’s apple, Van Gogh’s sunflower, all were consumed by me on the grass for a well-balanced breakfast.
 I also pocketed Dali’s melting clock, a useful tool to improve the precision of my crimes.